MSIA/2020-msia423-ganguly-got/README.md

 >  - `export MYSQL_PORT=<RDS instance port 3306>`
 >  - `export DATABASE_NAME=<name of the database created>`

- - Create and populate the RDS database with offline scored base -  `make database_rds`
+ - Create and populate the RDS database with offline scored base -  `make database`

 In case the location to store the offline score has been changed above, please mention the same here